India–Israel relations: Agriculture collaboration

 India has chosen Israel as a strategic partner (G2G) in the field of agriculture.This partnership evolved into the Indo-Israel Agricultural Project (IIAP), under the Indo Israel Action Plan, based on a MOU signed by Indian and Israeli ministers of Agriculture in 2006.
 The partnership aim to introduce crop diversity, increasing productivity & increasing water use efficiency.
 IIAP has been initiated in 2009 after signing a bilateral agreement between Indian and Israeli ministers of Agriculture (2006).
 IIAP is implemented via establishment of Centers of Excellence (CoE), in which Israeli Technologies and know-how are disseminated tailored to local Indian conditions.
 Till date three phases of IIAP has been channeled.
 Each IIAP phase lasts for three years (2009–2012; 2012–2015, 2015–2018).Within the 16 States that has been invited to take part in the IIAP, 22 CoE's are currently into the fully active stage.

-Acknowledging the success of MIDH MASHAV IIAP Program as implemented during the last decade a three-year work program in Agriculture” 2018–2020 was signed between the Ministry of Agriculture and Farmer's Welfare of the Republic of India and MASHAV- Ministry of Foreign Affairs Israel to increase the value chain demonstrated with the fully operative Indo-Israel Center of Excellence by introducing new components including the Indo-Israeli Centre of Excellence for Animal Husbandary & Dairying, Hisar.
+Acknowledging the success of MIDH MASHAV IIAP Program as implemented during the last decade a three-year work program in Agriculture" 2018–2020 was signed between the Ministry of Agriculture and Farmer's Welfare of the Republic of India and Mashav- Ministry of Foreign Affairs Israel to increase the value chain demonstrated with the fully operative Indo-Israel Center of Excellence by introducing new components including the Indo-Israeli Centre of Excellence for Animal Husbandary & Dairying, Hisar.
 Center of Excellence (CoE) is a platform for knowledge transfer and Israeli Agro-Technology.
 As a goal the CoE aims to serve the farmer with a focus on a key crop.
 Each CoE is composed of Nursery management, Cultivation techniques, and Irrigation and fertigation.

 Also in 2008, Israel and India finalised an agricultural plan introducing crops native to the Middle East and Mediterranean to India, with a particular focus on olives.
 Subsequently, around 112,000 olive trees were planted in the desert of Rajasthan.
 In 2014, more than 100 tonnes of olives were produced in Rajasthan.

+Workforce collaboration

+Israel is conducting a recruitment drive in India to address its growing demand for skilled construction workers.
+This initiative, facilitated by a government-to-government agreement, is focused on recruiting up to 10,000 Indian workers.
+The recruitment process is taking place at various locations across India, including the Industrial Training Institute in Aundh, Pune.

+The Indian government is supporting this effort by providing infrastructure and logistical assistance.
+This recruitment drive offers Indian workers the opportunity for international employment and competitive salaries.
+To date, thousands of Indian workers have already been deployed to Israel.